-The complaint alleges that, throughout the Class Period, defendants failed to disclose material adverse facts about the Company’s true financial condition, business and prospects.
-Specifically, the complaint alleges that defendants failed to disclose: (i) the Company had, in violation of applicable law, not fully disclosed the facts and circumstances concerning the formation and sale of the ABACUS 2007-AC1 deal to investors such that it had engaged in misleading conduct; (ii) the Company had, in fact, bet against its clients and constructed collateralized debt obligations that were likely, if not designed, to fail; and (ii) the Company had received a Wells Notice from the SEC about the ABACUS transaction but failed to inform shareholders of this fact.
+The Complaint alleges that throughout the Class Period, Defendants failed to disclose material adverse facts about the Company’s true financial condition, business and prospects.
+Specifically, the Complaint alleges that Defendants failed to disclose that: (i) the Company had, in violation of applicable law, not fully disclosed the facts and circumstances concerning the formation and sale of the ABACUS 2007-AC1 deal to investors such that it had engaged in misleading conduct; (ii) the Company had, in fact, bet against its clients and constructed collateralized debt obligations that were likely, if not designed, to fail; and (ii) the Company had received a Wells Notice from the SEC about the ABACUS transaction but failed to inform shareholders of this fact.

 After the market opened on April 16, 2010, it was revealed that Goldman’s U.S. broker-dealer, GS&C, had been sued by the SEC “for making materially misleading statements and omissions in connection” with ABACUS 2007-AC1.
 As news of Goldman’s misconduct reached the market, Goldman stock immediately plummeted $24.05, declining from $184.27 per share on April 15, 2010 to close at $160.70 per share on April 16, 2010.

+The Plaintiffs filed several motion to consolidate and appoint lead Plaintiff.
 On March 25, 2011, the Court entered the Order signed by Judge Paul A. Crotty consolidating several actions under In re Goldman Sachs Group, Inc. Securities Litigation, Master File No. 1:10-cv-03461- PAC.
-According to the Order, the Clerk of Court is further ordered to list the following as lead plaintiffs: Pension Group, consisting of the Arkansas Teachers Retirement System, the West Virginia Investment Management Board, and the Plumbers and Pipefitters Pension Group as lead plaintiffs.
-It is further that the Clerk of Court list the law firm of Robbins Geller Rudman & Dowd, LLP and Labaton Sucharow, LLP as co-lead counsels for the class.
+According to the Order, the Clerk of Court is further ordered to list the following as lead Plaintiffs: Pension Group, consisting of the Arkansas Teachers Retirement System, the West Virginia Investment Management Board, and the Plumbers and Pipefitters Pension Group.
+It is further stated that the Clerk of Court list the law firm of Robbins Geller Rudman & Dowd, LLP and Labaton Sucharow, LLP as co-lead Counsels for the class.
 On July 25, 2011, a Consolidated Class Action Amended Complaint was filed.
-The defendants responded by filing a motion to dismiss on October 6, 2011.
+The Defendants responded by filing a motion to dismiss on October 6, 2011.